-- designated members of the Senior Leadership Team - employer's Lead Manager for Critical Incident Management (if required) - members of the Critical Incident Management Team and Travelling Team - EVC - Trip or Event Leader - Assistant Leaders who may take sole charge of a sub-group
+- Designated members of the Senior Leadership Team - Employer's Lead Manager for Critical Incident Management (if required) - Members of the Critical Incident Management Team and Travelling Team - EVC - Trip or Event Leader - Assistant Leaders who may take sole charge of a sub-group

 Trip and Event Leaders, and those in sole charge of a sub-group, should be advised to carry these numbers at all times during off-site activities, along with an Emergency Plan crib-card (preferably laminated to ensure that it can be used in difficult environmental conditions).
-However, in all but the most serious of circumstances, they should only use them after consultation with the establishments nominated Emergency Contact(s).
+However, in all but the most serious of circumstances, they should only use them after consultation with the establishment's nominated Base Manager.
 Under normal circumstances, it should be the establishment's Emergency Contact that alerts the employer to initiate the Plan.

-For the planned telephone communications to remain effective, it is strongly recommended that under no circumstances should Trip or Event Leaders, EVCs, Establishment Emergency Contacts, Heads or Managers, make these telephone numbers available to parents - who might otherwise over-burden and compromise the system.
+For the planned telephone communications to remain effective, it is strongly recommended that under no circumstances should Trip or Event Leaders, EVCs, Base Manager, Heads or Managers, make these telephone numbers available to Parent/Carers - who might otherwise over-burden and compromise the system.